-The Bangalore to Bhutan air route connects Bengaluru Intl (BLR) to Paro (PBH).
-This is one of the busiest international routes with multiple daily departures operated by 6 airlines.
+The Bangalore to Bhutan air route connects Bengaluru Intl (BLR) to Kandla (IXY).
+This is one of India's popular domestic routes with multiple daily departures operated by 6 airlines.

 Compare fares across all airlines on FareEagle to find the best deal.
 Prices fluctuate based on demand, seasonality, and how far in advance you book.
 Generally, booking 2-4 weeks ahead for domestic flights and 6-8 weeks for international routes gives the best value.

-Compare BLR to PBH FaresThe following airlines operate regular services between Bangalore and Bhutan.
+Compare BLR to IXY FaresThe following airlines operate regular services between Bangalore and Bhutan.
 Each airline offers different fare classes, baggage allowances, and onboard services.

 Bengaluru Intl (BLR)

-Bangalore's airport serves as a major international hub.
+Bangalore's airport serves as a major domestic hub.
 It is well-connected to the city via metro, buses, and taxis.
-Arrive at least 3 hours before departure for smooth check-in and security.
+Arrive at least 1.5-2 hours before departure for smooth check-in and security.

 Flights from Bangalore to Bhutan (Paro) are popular for those seeking a serene escape to the Himalayas.
 Many travellers fly this route for spiritual retreats, adventure tourism, and to experience Bhutan's unique culture and stunning landscapes.
 Be aware that there are no direct flights and a layover in another Indian city like Kolkata or Guwahati is typical.